LaunchCoderGirlSTL/Data-Science-Assignments/exploratory_data_analysis_project/README.md

 2. Store your data to check your hypothesis/answer your question in one or more Pandas dataframes.
 Be concise and document your code clearly.

-3. Create 2-3 visuals and use basic statistics to explore your data.
+3. Create 2-3 visuals per hypothesis or question, and use basic statistics to explore your data.
 There is not only one right answer for how to explore your data.

 4. Create a presentation that is 5-8 minutes, which explains your findings.
 You will be giving this presentation